- Find a Trail

 - About Us

-Though officially a rail-trail, the Gary L. Haller National Recreation Trail along the linear Mill Creek Streamway Park does parallel an active rail line for about 6 miles of its length at its southern end.
+The Gary L. Haller National Recreation Trail along the linear Mill Creek Streamway Park parallels an active rail line for about 6 miles of its length at its southern end.
 The trail runs for 17 miles from the Kansas River at Nelson Island south to Olathe.
 About 4 miles of trail are also designated for equestrians.